Mental Health related deaths

 South Wales Police

-Concerns summary Police officers have limited access to qualified mental health advice and clinical records when responding to mental health crises, as urgent support teams are not readily available and a promised service is unimplemented.
+Concerns summary (AI summary) Police officers have limited access to qualified mental health advice and clinical records when responding to mental health crises, as urgent support teams are not readily available and a promised service is unimplemented.

 Shaun Houghton